Hakky54/java-tutorials/instant-server-ssl-reloading-with-quarkus/README.md

 A downtime is therefore unavoidable.
 This project demonstrates with a basic setup how update the server certificate from an external source without the need of restarting your server.
 In this way you can achieve zero downtime.

 The repository contains:
- - Server, based on Vert.x
+ - Server, based on Quarkus

 ### SSL Updating entrypoint for the server:
 The server has currently one way to update the existing ssl material: